pattern-lab/styleguidekit-mustache-default/README.md

 # Default Mustache StyleguideKit for Pattern Lab

-The default Mustache StyleguideKit provides the basic front-end assets when using the [Mustache PatternEngine](https://github.com/pattern-lab/patternengine-php-mustache).
+The default Mustache StyleguideKit provides the basic front-end assets when using most PatternEngines as part of the [Pattern Lab Ecosystem](http://patternlab.io/docs/advanced-ecosystem-overview.html).
 This StyleguideKit includes Mustache templates for the "View All" views and works with the [default StyleguideKit static assets](https://github.com/pattern-lab/styleguidekit-assets-default).

 ## Installation

-The default Mustache StyleguideKit can be installed via Composer:
+### Node

+Pattern Lab Node uses [npm](https://www.npmjs.com/) to manage project dependencies.
+To install this repository run:

+    npm install styleguidekit-mustache-default

+### PHP

+Pattern Lab PHP uses [Composer](https://getcomposer.org/) to manage project dependencies.
+To install this repository:

     composer require pattern-lab/styleguidekit-mustache-default